postwait/node-amqp/README.md

 deliveryTag of the incoming message will be placed in the JSON payload.

-### connection.publish(queueName, body, options, callback)
+### connection.publish(routingKey, body, options, callback)

-Publishes a message to the default exchange; if the defaultExchange is left as `''`, this effectively publishes the message to the queue named.
+Publishes a message to the default exchange; if the defaultExchange is left as `''`, this effectively publishes the message on the routing key named.

 This method proxies to the default exchange's `publish` method and parameters are passed through untouched.